Natatsy/blog-post/public/posts/third-post.md

----
-title: Why I Recommend FreeCodeCamp as a Learning Resource
+# Why I Recommend FreeCodeCamp as a Learning Resource
-date: 2025-01-14
-author: Nataliya Tsytovych
----

 When I started learning web development, I didn’t know where to begin.
 There are so many online resources available, but I was looking for something that was not only easy to understand but also free.
 That’s when I found FreeCodeCamp, and it has been one of the best learning tools I’ve come across.